bablokb/pi-vameter/README.md

 ==========

-This is a little circuit to measure current and voltage of a Raspberry Pi or other small computers using 5V input In contrast to ready to use USB-dongles which you just plug in between the power source and the consumer, this circuit feeds it's measurement into the SPI-interface  of a (second) Pi, therefore you can record current, voltage and power over time.
+This is a little circuit to measure current and voltage of a Raspberry Pi or other small computers using 5V input.
+In contrast to ready to use USB-dongles which you just plug in between the power source and the consumer, this circuit feeds it's measurement into the SPI-interface  of a (second) Pi, therefore you can record current, voltage and power over time.